 - Air fried chicken recipe

-- Kids love air fryer hot dogs and chili dogs
+- Kids love air fryer hot dogs

 - This air fryer roast beef is on our list to try next